bmddota/barebones/PhysicsReadme.md

 ####**SetBounceMultiplier (bounceMultipler)**
   Sets the magnitude to adjust the velocity of a unit in the event of a PHYSICS_NAV_BOUNCE bounce.  .5 would halve the total velocity of the unit, while 2.0 would double it on bounce.
 Default is 1.0.

+####**SetBoundOverride (bound)**
+  Sets the current boundary radius override for this unit, which will be used when blocking the unit out from navigation grid collisions so that it doesn't get stuck.

 ####**SetGroundBehavior (groundBehavior)**

  - PHYSICS_GROUND_NOTHING: The unit will be able to pass through terrain and will not change its z-coordinate in any way concerning terrain